Comparison Last updated: May 2026

 AI Search Analyst

 AI SEO and traditional SEO are not opposites.
 They are layers.
-Traditional SEO builds the organic foundation AI engines draw from.
-93.67% of AI Overview citations come from the top 10 organic results.
+Traditional SEO builds the organic foundation AI engines draw from, and rankings and AI Overview citations overlap substantially.
 AI SEO adds entity clarity, brand signals, answer formats, and freshness on top.
 You cannot do AI SEO without traditional SEO.
 But traditional SEO alone is no longer enough.

 What has stayed the same